wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2018-05-10-Linux-kernel-learning-note.markdown

   - protected mode
 - 2.2.1 segmentation registers

-  a logical address consists of two parts: a `segment identifier` and an `offset` that specifies the relative address within the segment.
+  a logical address consists of two parts: a `segment identifier` and an `offset` that specifies the relative address within the segment.The segment identifier is a 16-bit field called `segment selector`, while the offset is a 32-bit field

   - segment idenfitier --> 16bits --> segment selector
   - offset --> 32bits

-    segmentation registers
+    segmentation registers: hold segment selectors

     - cs

-      code segment register--> CPL current privilege level of the cpu
+      code segment register--> CPL current privilege level of the cpu. points to a segment containing program instruction.

     - ss

-      stack segment register
+      stack segment register, points to a segment containing the current program stack.

     - ds

-      data segment register
+      data segment register, points to a segment containing static and external data.

 - 2.2.2 Segment descriptors